-In vitro fertilization makes pregnancy possible for hopeful parents
+In vitro fertilization, or IVF, makes pregnancy possible for hopeful parents

 Learn more about IVF at Texas Fertility Center

-The team at our Austin fertility center takes the time to explain each step of the in vitro fertilization process.
-We want to make sure that each patient fully understands the distinct phases of the treatment process before they commit to IVF.
+The team at our Austin IVF center takes the time to explain each step of the in vitro fertilization process.
+We want to make sure that each patient fully understands the treatment process before they commit to IVF.

 - Ovarian stimulation involves taking injectable fertility drugs (gonadotropins) to stimulate egg production and maturation.
 Patients regularly come to our Austin fertility center for blood tests and ultrasound monitoring during this stage.

 - Egg retrieval occurs when the eggs are mature.
-Our fertility specialist will order a trigger shot to prepare the eggs and the patient will return to our Austin fertility center for the outpatient egg retrieval procedure about 36 hours later.
+Our fertility specialist will order a trigger shot to prepare the eggs.
+The patient will return to our Austin fertility center for the outpatient egg retrieval procedure about 36 hours later.
 The patient receives light sedation during this short procedure.

 - Fertilization in the IVF lab involves combining the eggs with sperm from the patient’s partner or her donor.
 In cases of severe male infertility, our embryologists may use intracytoplasmic sperm injection (ICSI) to aid fertilization by injecting a single sperm directly into each egg.